irdsn/SciFetch/README.md

 ![Task](https://img.shields.io/badge/Task-Information_Retrieval-orange)
 ![Last Updated](https://img.shields.io/badge/Last%20Updated-June%202025-brightgreen)

-SciFetch is an autonomous LangChain-based agent designed to search, summarize, and store scientific literature based on user-provided prompts.
-It intelligently selects the best academic APIs for each topic, provides a synthesized summary, and outputs results in Markdown.
+**SciFetch** is an autonomous AI agent designed to search, synthesize, and generate scientific literature reports based on natural language prompts.

+It leverages modern AI and web technologies—LangChain for autonomous reasoning, OpenAI for summarization, and academic APIs for up-to-date content retrieval.
+The final output is delivered as a styled, downloadable **PDF report**, accessible via a clean web interface.

+>👉 Try it live at: [https://scifetch.vercel.app](https://scifetch.vercel.app)

 ---